Skip to content

 Layer 1 — Stop hook signals (while building)

-The Stop hook watches every Claude response for security-sensitive domains.
-When it detects one, Claude ends its response with:
+The Stop hook watches every response for security-sensitive domains.
+When it detects one, it ends the response with:

 text